tansey/pycfr/README.md

 ----
 The following is a list of items that still need to be implemented:

-- Outcome Sampling CFR (OS-CFR)
+- Add no-limit poker games
-- Average Strategy CFR (AS-CFR)
+- Average Strategy CFR (AS-CFR) for no-limit games
-- Handle edge cases where holecards come after the first round when there may be a variable number of players.
-It may work, but it's untested on any of the implemented CFR variants.
+- Add test cases for games where additional holecards come after the first round when there may be a variable number of players.
+It may currently work, but it's untested on any of the implemented CFR variants.

 Contributors